awanmbandi/realworld-google-cloud-projects/README.md

-# 👨🏼‍💻Deploying a Netflix Related Application on GCP👨🏼‍💻
+# 👨🏼‍💻Deploying a Netflix Type of App on GCP👨🏼‍💻